We help writers and filmmakers find publishers, agents, and film industry contacts.

 Ideally, personal referrals are the best.
 Use them when you can.
 But often someone else’s agent or publisher may not be right for you, such as if you and the other writer are in different fields or your projects are too similar.
 Also, using our service, will give you a greater number of interested agents or publishers to choose from rather than relying on your personal network.

-Fourth, Keep Us Posted and Write a Testimonial If You'd Like
+Keep Us Posted on Your Results and Write a Testimonial If You Like What We Do!